JNRowe/rdial/doc/alternatives.rst

 it’s great for people with strictly structured working days, but that definitely isn’t me.

-As a side note, when we were playing with it at the office a several of co-workers stumbled across various bugs that dogged its usage.
+As a side note, when we were playing with it at the office several of my co-workers stumbled across various bugs that dogged its usage.
 Unfortunately, the project is developed with bzr and launchpad, therefore it was simply abandoned in favour of trying to fix it.
 Most moved on to ``org-mode``, and